Primary Care Portfolio

 More information on how primary care services are changing is available on the Scottish Government website

-- GP Practice Administration Staff Collaborative
+- Practice Administration Staff Collaborative

 The Practice Administrative Staff Collaborative